metzm/actinia-introduction/docs/6_conclusions.md

 The review by [Vero Andreo](https://veroandreo.gitlab.io/) is greatly appreciated.

-As already mentioned above, this workshop is a fork of [an actinia workshop](https://neteler.gitlab.io/actinia-introduction) by Markus Neteler.
-Main content was reused, some adjustments were made.
+As already mentioned above, this workshop is a fork of [an actinia workshop](https://mmacata.github.io/actinia-introduction/) by Carmen Tawalika.
+Main content was reused, some parts removed, and some adjustments were made.

 Last but not least thanks to Anika Weinmann for creating the documentation about actinia Connector and - in teamwork together with Guido Riembauer - for updating the excercises and creating new fun and smaller tasks.

 ------------------------------------------------------------------------

-- Repository of this material on [github](https://github.com/mmacata/actinia-introduction/)
+- Repository of this material on [github](https://github.com/metzm/actinia-introduction/)

 *[About](about.md) | [Privacy](https://docs.github.com/en/github/site-policy/github-privacy-statement)*